ParthD971/Django-Todo-Project/README.md

 #### Update project ```settings.py``` file
 Here, `accounts` is my django app for authentication.

-Also, `accounts.middleware.CustomSocialAuthExceptionMiddleware` is for senario: if user is already logged in through one social auth and tries to logg-in again then this middleware will catches `AuthAlreadyAssociated` this error and redirects to LOGIN_URL page.
+Also, `accounts.middleware.CustomSocialAuthExceptionMiddleware` is for scenario: if user is already logged in through one social auth and tries to logg-in again then this middleware will catch `AuthAlreadyAssociated` this error and redirects to LOGIN_URL page.

 ```console
 INSTALLED_APPS = [